Emergency Dental Care London

 Severe Toothache

-• Rinse mouth with warm water
+• Rinse with warm water

-• Gently floss to remove trapped debris
+• Gently floss to remove debris

-• Never place aspirin directly on tooth
+• Never apply aspirin directly to the tooth

-• Apply cold compress to reduce swelling
+• Use a cold compress for swelling

 Broken or Chipped Tooth

-• Save any tooth fragments
+• Save fragments if possible

-• Rinse mouth with warm water
+• Rinse with warm water

-• Apply gauze to control bleeding
+• Apply gauze to stop bleeding

 Dental Abscess